PedroDnT/cliodynamics/America/1/README.md

 <html>
 <body>
 <h1 align="center">At least the decline in quality of life is there...</h1>

+<h3 align="center">Random Forest Model</h3>

+<h5 align="center">What is it?</h5>

+<p>The Random Forest Model is a machine learning model that is a type of ensemble model(in ensemble models, machine learning models are combined to make a stronger
+model).
+The Random Forest Model combines many decision trees for an accurate prediction.
+I will get into decision trees, but first, I want to talk about overfitting.
+Random Forest Models are prone to overfitting, which is why there is a number for max_depth, as it will prevent overfitting.
+Overfitting basically means that a model does well with the training data, however, because it does so well to the training data, it is unable to adjust to more real world data.
+This is why I am limiting max_depth, as limiting max depth allows for a limit on complexity, and by extension, overfittng.
+Below, I will have a detailed description of Decision Trees.</p>

 <h3 align="center">Original Data</h3>

 <p>Below is the graph of the collected data(growth rates are not included) for you to see.</p>